bangconghuynh/qsym2/README.md

     ```
     which will compile and install the `qsym2` binary into `$HOME/.cargo/bin` to allow for system-wide availability.

     Note that the `--features` option in the command above specifies that the `full` feature is to be installed.
-This option accepts a comma-separated list of features listed in the [**Features**](#features) section and can be modified to select other features to be installed as appropriate.
+This option accepts a comma-separated list of features listed in the [**Rust features**](#rust-features) section and can be modified to select other features to be installed as appropriate.

     It is possible to install the `qsym2` binary into a different path by running
     ```bash